 App Creation Workflow for OTHER_PRODUCT_TYPE Products:

-“My Apps” will be visible to app developers under “Apps” in the developer navigation.
+“My Apps” will be visible to app developers under “Apps” in the developer portal navigation.

 Selecting “My Apps” will show a “Create App” button and list all existing apps associated with the individual app developer.